iWasAWizard/BEND/docs/BEND_Quickstart.md

 ```bash
 ./scripts/switch-model.sh llama3
 ```
-This command ensures that when you start the stack, vLLM and KoboldCPP will load the model files you just downloaded.

 ## Step 4: Start the Stack

-You're now ready to launch the entire BEND stack.
-This command reads the `docker-compose.yml` file and your `.env` file to start all the services.
+You're now ready to launch the BEND stack.
+You can start the full stack or a lightweight, essential-only version.

--   **For CPU-only:**
+-   **To start the FULL stack with GPU:**
     ```bash
-    ./scripts/manage.sh up
+    ./scripts/manage.sh up --gpu
     ```
--   **For NVIDIA GPU acceleration:**
+-   **To start a LITE stack with only vLLM (and core services) on GPU:**
     ```bash
-    ./scripts/manage.sh up --gpu
+    ./scripts/manage.sh up --lite vllm --gpu
     ```

-The first time you run this, it will build the custom Docker images and may take several minutes.

 ## Step 5: Verify the Installation